Rusk County Court Records

 Birth and Death Records

-The County Clerk’s Vital Records division maintains local copies of birth and death certificates.
-Certified copies of birth certificates are $22 from the state, and death certificates cost $20 for the first copy and $3 for each additional copy ordered at the same time, as established by the DSHS vital records fee schedule.
-Under Texas law, access to birth and death records for events within the last 75 years is restricted to qualified applicants such as the person named on the record, immediate family members, legal representatives, or those demonstrating a direct and tangible interest.
+The County Clerk's Vital Records division maintains local copies of birth and death certificates.
+Certified copies of birth certificates are $22 from the state; death certificates cost $20 for the first copy and $3 for each additional copy ordered at the same time, as established by the DSHS vital records fee schedule.
+Under Texas law, access to birth and death records for events within the last 75 years is restricted to qualified applicants — the person named on the record, immediate family members, legal representatives, or those demonstrating a direct and tangible interest.
 State-level requests are mailed to:

 Texas DSHS Vital Statistics Section